AnastasiaRV/5000_Movies_Analysis/README.md

    - Comparison of popularity by geography? - Anastasia
    - How does budget correlate with popularity? - Kellie
    - Linear regression on popularity in production cost? - Masita
-   - Decades and blockbuster success: is it cyclical?
+   - Decades and blockbuster success: Is it cyclical?
 Is there genre resurgence? - Kellie
    - Correlation between runtime and popularity? - Grace
    - Relationship between genre and rating? - Masita
    - Correlation between the length of titles and voter rating? - Ally